 Here $k_B$ is the Boltzmann's constant and $T$ is the temperature of the thermal bath.
 We now consider force from the magnetic field. $\Omega_0$ and $\eta(t)$ which are associated with the magnetic force correspond to the constant and random parts of the cyclotron frequency ($\Omega$, i.e,

 where

 and

-However, $\dot{\eta}$ in the force terms is due to the induced electric field, and it is the time derivative of $\eta(t)$.
-To avoid any confusion, we would mention here that the effect of the magnetic field due to the induced electric field may be insignificant compared to the applied magnetic field.
-A detailed discussion regarding this one may find in Ref. \cite{shmar}.
-However, the time evolution of the fluctuating magnetic field is assumed to be as
+$q$, in Eqs.(\ref{eq7}-\ref{eq8}) is the charge of the relevant Brownian particle which may experience the Lorentz force due to an applied magnetic field.
+Then one may identify that $\dot{\eta}$ in the force terms is due to the induced electric field and it is the time derivative of $\eta(t)$.
+The time evolution of the fluctuating magnetic field is assumed to be as

-$D$, in the above equation, measures the strength of the fluctuating magnetic field and $\tau$ is the correlation time. $\zeta(t)$ in Eq. (\ref{eq9}) corresponds to a white Gaussian noise having variance two.
+$D$, in the above equation, measures the strength of the fluctuating magnetic field and $\tau$ is the correlation time. $\zeta(t)$ in Eq.~(\ref{eq9}) corresponds to a white Gaussian noise having variance two.
 The two-time correlation function of the fluctuating field is given by

-Thus $\eta(t)$ is the Ornstein-Uhlenbeck noise.
-In general it has been considered in the literature \cite{shm,majee,hu,sr,bag6,shm1,shm2,syn,syn1,physa,nmar1,hang,ou} to capture the essential feature of non-Markovian dynamics.
-We now consider the motion for the different choices for the potential energy function.
-In the following sections, we will explore the choices.